yangshun/tech-interview-handbook/contents/algorithms/stack.md

 ## Introduction

-A a stack is an abstract data type that supports the operations **push** (insert a new element on the top of the stack) and **pop** (remove and return the most recently added element, the element at the top of the stack).
+A stack is an abstract data type that supports the operations **push** (insert a new element on the top of the stack) and **pop** (remove and return the most recently added element, the element at the top of the stack).
 As an abstract data type, stacks can be implemented using arrays or singly linked lists.

 This behavior is commonly called LIFO (last in, first out).
 The name "stack" for this type of structure comes from the analogy to a set of physical items stacked on top of each other.